jump-dev/JuMP.jl/docs/src/variables.md

 We say that these variables are _constrained on creation_.

 Use `in` within `@variable` to access the special syntax for constraining variables on creation.
-For example, the following create a vector of variables constrained on creation to belong to the [`SecondOrderCone`](@ref) is:
+For example, the following creates a vector of variables constrained on creation to belong to the [`SecondOrderCone`](@ref):
 ```jldoctest constrained_variables; setup=:(model=Model())
 julia> @variable(model, y[1:3] in SecondOrderCone())
 3-element Array{VariableRef,1}: